TIFF 2025 films for theatre and comedy lovers

 You Had to Be There: How the Toronto Godspell Ignited the Comedy Revolution...

-No history of the Toronto theatre scene is complete without a reference to the legendary production of Godspell that opened at the Royal Alex in 1972 before transferring uptown to the Bayview Playhouse.
+No history of the Toronto theatre scene would be complete without a reference to the legendary production of Godspell that opened at the Royal Alex in 1972 before transferring uptown to the Bayview Playhouse.
 Victor Garber headed up the cast as Jesus (he would soon leave for New York and the show’s film adaptation), and the ensemble included Gilda Radner, Eugene Levy, Andrea Martin, Martin Short, Jayne Eastwood and music director Paul Schafer.
 Also, its composer, Stephen Schwartz, would go on to create a modest little show called Wicked.
-All of them would go on to alter the entertainment landscape.
+All of them would soon alter the entertainment landscape.
 Director Nick Davis talks to surviving members of the cast and uses various media — including animation — to recreate the time and illustrate the huge importance of this show to future pop culture.

 September 6 at 2 pm at Roy Thomson Hall; September 7 at 9:15 pm and September 12 at 9:30 pm at the Scotiabank.
 See details here